In-Depth Analysis: Microsoft Versus Competitors In Software Industry

 -

-With a revenue growth of 12.27%, which is much lower than the industry average of 13.07%, the company is experiencing a notable slowdown in sales expansion.
+The company's revenue growth of 12.27% is significantly lower compared to the industry average of 13.65%.
+This indicates a potential fall in the company's sales performance.

 Debt To Equity Ratio